Olive Branch Counselling

 My name is Stephanie (she/her) and I live and work in Chilliwack, BC, Canada where I am a settler on the traditional and unceded territory of the Stó:lō First Nations.

-I am a registered member of the BC College of Social Workers and a member of the Canadian Association of Social Work (CASW) as well as the Canadian Counselling and Psychotherapy Association (CCPA).
+I am a registered social worker with the BC College of Social Workers and a member of the Canadian Association of Social Workers (CASW), BC Association of Social Workers, the Brainspotting Canada Association and the Canadian Counselling and Psychotherapy Association (CCPA).
 I strictly adhere to the CASW Code of Ethics and believe understanding the social determinants of health within a bio-psycho-social-spiritual model is essential for providing social work and counselling services.